HowlandAlek/MixedMessages/README.md

 ## General info

-This is a portfolio project for the Codeacademy **FullStack-Engineer** carrer path.
+This is a portfolio project for the Codeacademy **Full-Stack Engineer** career path.

 #### Project Objectives